-So, these were some of the most famous and major dams in Pakistan.
-There is a huge importance of dams in Pakistan because we are an agricultural country and we need a water supply for our economy and survival.
+So, these were some of Pakistan’s most famous and significant dams.
+There is a huge importance of dams in Pakistan because we are an agricultural country and need a water supply for our economy and survival.
 We hope this was a fun and fact full article for you.
 If you have any queries regarding the dams, leave us a message.
 We would love to answer your queries.
-Get to know vehicle registration system in Pakistan

 There are over 150 dams in Pakistan, both large and small.